lukeswitz/AtomGPS_wigler/README.md

 ### Example `config.txt`
 ```
-speedBased=true
-scanDelay=1000
-adaptiveScan=false
+speedBased=false
+scanDelay=250
+adaptiveScan=true
 channels=1,2,3,4,5,6,7,8,9,10,11
 ```

-#### Config Notes
+> [!NOTE]
-- Ensure there are no spaces around the `=` sign when defining variables.
+> - Ensure there are no spaces around the `=` sign when defining variables.
-- Only valid channels for your region should be included in the `channels` array to ensure compliance with local regulations.
+> - Only valid channels for your region should be included in the `channels` array to ensure compliance with local regulations.
-- Adjust the `scanDelay` value to balance between scan frequency and power consumption when `speedBased` is set to `false`.
+> - Adjust the `scanDelay` value to balance between scan frequency and power consumption when `speedBased` is set to `false`.

-### Get out Wardriving!
+## Get out Wardriving!

 After flashing, the device scans for Wi-Fi networks, using LEDs to display status.
-Plug it into any usb power source and go:
+Configure with the SD config.txt file or use the defaults as described.

 **LED Indicators:**
-> [!NOTE]
->- Press and hold the button during scanning to toggle the Green LED.
 - RED blink if the SD card is missing/write error.
 - PURPLE blink while waiting for a GPS fix.
-- GREEN blink during scanning (toggle by press & hold of button).
+- GREEN blink during scanning

-- Network data is saved in Wigle.net-compatible CSV files on the SD card.
+- **Press and hold the button during scanning to toggle the Green LED.**

-- ***Bonus: Contribute to the [wigle.net](https://wigle.net) database.
+ ***Bonus: Contribute to the [wigle.net](https://wigle.net) database.
 Or join the community and compete to find the most Wi-Fi networks.***

 ### Feedback & Community